sndean/The-AWK-Programming-Language/README.md

 If typing `mawk` in your terminal on macOS brings up nothing, then you can very likely install it: https://invisible-island.net/mawk/ or https://formulae.brew.sh/formula/mawk.
 I just used homebrew: `brew install mawk`.
 And that's really all that's required for setting up.

+## Running scripts

+Put the following data in `emp.data`:

+        Beth 4.00 0
+        Dan 3.75 0
+        Kathy 4.00 10
+        Mark 5.00 20
+        Mary 5.50 22
+        Susie 4.25 18

+Put the following awk code in a file called `chapter1.awk`:

+        $3 > 0 {print$1, $2*$3}

+Run the following command in the terminal:

+        mawk -f chapter1.awk < emp.data

+And you should see this result:

+        Kathy 40
+        Mark 100
+        Mary 121
+        Susie 76.5